Generate a Mission Control support bundle

 2. Upload the spec.yaml file to the air-gapped server.

-3. Run this kubectl command to create a support bundle using the uploaded spec.yaml file:
+3. Create a support bundle using the uploaded spec.yaml file:

-If the admin console is running and Mission Control is installed, then run the following command to create a support bundle that includes any customization specific to Mission Control from the support-bundle.yaml manifest file:
+If the Admin Console is running and Mission Control is installed, then run the following command to create a support bundle.

-If Mission Control is not installed but the Admin Console is running, then run the following command to create a support bundle with additional customization from the Admin Console:
+If Mission Control is not installed but the Admin Console is running, then run the following command to create a support bundle.

-For Kubernetes installer provisioned clusters (embedded clusters), you can generate a host support bundle to help troubleshoot a cluster that is down.
+For Kubernetes installer provisioned clusters, also known as embedded clusters, you can generate a host support bundle to assist with troubleshooting a cluster that is down.
 DataStax provides you with a host support bundle YAML file that you run with a command to generate the host support bundle.

-Root access is typically not required to run the host collectors and analyzers.
+Typically, you don’t need root access to run the host collectors and analyzers.
 However, depending on what is being collected, you might need to run the support-bundle binary with elevated permissions.
 For example, if you run the filesystemPerformance host collector against /var/lib/etcd and the user running the binary does not have permissions on this directory, the collection process fails.

 2. Save the host support bundle YAML file from DataStax on the host.
 For air gap environments, download the file and copy it to the air gap machine.